 You can try a taste of their coffee at their store in Pompeii, at the Ventimetriquadri Caffé in Napoli, or you can even order some online to enjoy at home.

 If you want to get a peek at the real Naples’ coffee culture, here are a few local cafes for you to check out on your next trip.

 Classic Coffee House: Gran Caffé Gambrinus

 To experience one of the elegant historic coffee houses of Napoli, you’ll want to make a stop at Gran Caffé Gambrinus.
-You can enjoy a simple espresso and pastry, or indulge in one of their gourmet coffees while being served in a beautiful vintage location.
+Enjoy a simple espresso and pastry, or indulge in one of the gourmet coffees inside a beautiful vintage location.

 Historic, but easy, caffé al banco: Vero Bar del Professore

 If you prefer a simpler experience, the classic Italian caffé al banco, you can still enjoy a step into the history of Naples coffee culture at the Vero Bar del Professore.
 They have many different blends of coffee to try, as well as some unique gourmet flavored coffees to taste.
 There is also the option to grab a seat and delight in a warm sfogliatella with your espresso.